TerrySlack/express-csrf/ReadMe.md

     });
 ```
 ###### 3   The Kicker:
    For crsf to work properly, an initial request needs to be made to the server.

-In this case, kick things off with either a joinus request or a login request.
-YOU MUST ALWAYS RETURN THE CSRF WITH EACH REQUEST, ALONG WITH WHATEVER DATA NEEDS TO BE RETURNED, OR IT WILL FAIL.
+   YOU MUST ALWAYS RETURN THE CSRF WITH EACH REQUEST, ALONG WITH
+   WHATEVER DATA NEEDS TO BE RETURNED, OR IT WILL FAIL.

 ###### 4   Client side
     In your client script, in the then statement, or the respones from an await statement,